lvliang-intel/langchain/templates/intel-rag-gaudi/README.md

-# Intel Optimized RAG on Gaudi
+# RAG Example on Intel Gaudi
 This template performs RAG using Chroma and Text Generation Inference on Habana Gaudi2.
 The Intel Gaudi 2 accelerator supports both training and inference for deep learning models in particular for LLMs.
 Please visit [Habana AI products](https://habana.ai/products) for more details.

 ## Environment Setup